 Jacqui joined Striata in 2001 as Financial Manager and now she couldn’t imagine working in any other industry – the digital technology bug has bitten.
 Read on to find out a little more about Jacqui, what she enjoys most about life at Striata and why her children are perturbed when lights don’t switch on as they enter a room…

 What’s your backstory (how did you come to be working for Striata)?

-I have a Honours degree in Finance, specializing in taxation and financial accounting, so I could have chosen any industry to practice in.
+I have a specialized degree in Finance, specializing in taxation and financial accounting, so I could have chosen any industry to practice in.
 My first job was as a management accountant at a large, global energy company.
 But when I was offered the opportunity to join a technology startup, I jumped at it.
 I joined Striata in 2001 as Financial Manager.
 Now I couldn’t imagine working in any other industry – the digital technology bug has bitten.

 How has the business changed since you joined?

 We were 20 people when I joined what was essentially a startup tech company.
 Our finances were simple.
 Now the financial management of our global business is far more complex and challenging.
 Fortunately, we have evolved in our skills and experience in the finance team and currently have a solid group of consulting specialists assisting with local requirements in the different territories.